radeonxray/CapmonAssignment/README.md

 ## My Solution

 I decided (both for the interview and this repo) to try and tackle the problem using C# and .NET, using the Visual Studio IDE.
-The project currently has a solution for the first assignment.
+The project currently has a solution for the first part of the assignment.